top of page

 LYMPHATIC MASSAGE

-COMBINED DECONGESTIVE THERAPY
+COMBINED DECONGESTIVE THERAPY (CDT)

-(Some lymphedema responds well to taping between lymphatic drainage sessions, which I also offer.)
+Some lymphedema responds well to taping between lymphatic drainage sessions, which I also offer.

 CORDING (AXILLARY WEB SYNDROME)